p-karunya/findMyLaptop/README.md

 # findMyLaptop
-Supposed to be a price tracker for Mac books
+Supposed to be a website to find free stuff teenagers/student can get.